luigifreda/pyslam/README.md

   kOptimizationLoopClosingUseGtsam = True
 ```

-Additionally, the `gtsam_factors` package provides custom Python bindings for features not included in the original gtsam framework.
+Additionally, the `gtsam_factors` package provides custom Python bindings for features not available in the original gtsam framework.
 See [here](./thirdparty/gtsam_factors/README.md) for further details.

 ---